Follow the money in the Koch wiki.

 - Susan B Anthony List: $753,278

-- Klink also serves as Consultant for the Pontifical Council for the Family (2004-present) and President of the International Catholic Migration Commission (ICMC).
+- Klink also served as Consultant for the Pontifical Council for the Family and President of the International Catholic Migration Commission (ICMC).
 He has also served on the executive boards for Unicef and the U.N.'s children's fund.
 In 2001, Klink was a member of the Republican National Committee's Catholic Task Force and an adviser to President George W. Bush.
-During that time Klink, "advocated against the use of condoms and oral contraceptive pills."
+During that time Klink "advocated against the use of condoms and oral contraceptive pills."

 Articles and References

 - Viveca Novak, Robert Maguire and Peter Overby,Wellspring's Flow: Dark Money Outfit Helped Fuel Groups on Political Front Lines, Opensecrets, November 5, 2013.

 - Judicial Crisis Network, "JCN Launches 'Let the People Decide' Campaign," press release, February 18, 2016.